 Displaying large amounts of data in a bar chart with continuous scale

-If the chart uses a continuous scale, a maximum of 2000 data points are displayed.
+If the chart uses a continuous scale, a maximum of 2000 data points can be displayed.
+The actual maximum number of data points in the chart is affected by the distribution of the data.
 Above that number, data points are neither displayed, nor included in selections made in the chart.
 Additionally, only twelve dimension values are displayed for the second dimension in a chart with two dimensions and continuous scale.

 To avoid displaying limited data sets, you can either make a selection or use dimension limits in the properties panel.